 Call us at770.924.0864

-Although nearly half a million children are born to teenage mothers every year, there can still be negativity associated with being a young mother.
+Although nearly half a million children are born to teenage mothers every year, there can still be a negativity associated with being a young mother.
 Anticipating the judgment of others is a big source of anxiety for many young women.
 In fact, “What will people say about me?” is a common question we hear at The HOPE Center Clinic.

 What to Expect from Your School

 The best thing you can do for your unborn child is to continue your education.
-Pregnant high schoolers in the United States are not only encouraged to continue to attend class, but in fact there are laws that prevent schools from discriminating against students because of a pregnancy.
+Pregnant high schoolers in the United States are not only encouraged to continue to attend class but in fact, there are laws that prevent schools from discriminating against students because of a pregnancy.
 Some schools even have specific protocols that help students who may feel as if they are a victim of pregnancy discrimination.